crownsedge/wildonaldson.me/resume/index.md

 ## Skills

-I have excellent [writing skills](/posts/) and am very knowledgeable with [Audacity].
-I'm becoming more familiar with [Adobe Audition] by the day, as it is what I now use to create my radio show.
-I have some minor experience with Pro Tools as well.
+I have excellent [writing skills](/posts/) and am very knowledgeable with [Audacity] and [Adobe Audition].
 HTML5 and CSS3 helped build this website, and I can get my way around Photoshop, Microsoft Word, and an FTP client (I use [Transmit](http://panic.com/transmit)).
+I am also proficient with the UNIX shell.

 # Want to hire me?

-You can contact me by electronic mail at [will@williamdonaldson.me](mailto:will@williamdonaldson.me) or phone me at +1 (845) 549-3235.
+You can contact me by electronic mail at [wil@wildonaldson.me](mailto:wil@wildonaldson.me) or phone me at +1 (845) 549-3235.